lew03/lew03.github.io/_posts/2025-05-17-W1seGuy-Write-Up.md

 # Introduction

-[W1seguy](https://tryhackme.com/room/w1seguy)is a room which explores XOR cryptography.
+[TryHackMe W1seGuy](https://tryhackme.com/room/w1seguy) is a room which explores XOR cryptography.
 Using a TCP server to serve an encrypted hexadecimal string, we must utilise both the source code and some light programming knowledge to obtain both the key and plaintext data.

 # What is XOR cryptography?